| Barwon-Darling River|| |

 - Critical fish refuges pools have been mapped along the Barwon-Darling.

 - Until restrictions were lifted towards the end of February/start of March 2020, Barwon-Darling irrigators had not been able to pump any significant water since mid-2017.
-Restrictions re-imposed on 12 January 2021 prohibiting irrigation access.
+Restrictions re-imposed on 12 January 2021 prohibiting irrigation access for just two weeks under the new resumption of flow rule in the water sharing plan.
+As per the rules, restrictions were lifted once a flow to pass Bourke of 30,000 ML was forecast.

 - Prior to the 2020 flows, flows had been mostly protected to replenish town, domestic and stock supplies and refuge pools.